Executive Assistant Agency vs. Freelance Platform: The Real Comparison for CEOs

 There is a category of EA work that freelance platforms can handle adequately: discrete, defined tasks with clear inputs and outputs.
 Booking a specific flight.
 Formatting a document.
 Compiling a research list.

-Managing a CEO's inbox with editorial discretion.
-Handling a difficult stakeholder diplomatically on the CEO's behalf.
+There is a category of EA work that requires something different: judgement, context, proactive thinking, and the kind of relationship trust that develops over time.
+Managing a CEO’s inbox with editorial discretion.
+Handling a difficult stakeholder diplomatically on the CEO’s behalf.
 Anticipating that a board meeting prep will need to start three weeks earlier than the calendar suggests.

 The second category is where C-suite EA value is created.
 It’s also where freelance platforms structurally underperform – not because of the people on them, but because the model doesn’t support the depth of relationship required.